History of television: Mechanical television

+Maurice Leblanc

+In 1880, French physicist Maurice Leblanc published an article "Etude sur la transmission électrique des impressions lumineuses" ("Study on the electric transmission of light impressions").
+Amongst various proposals, it included the idea of using oscillating mirrors.
+This idea will be tested by various inventors, including the Austro-Hungarian Wilhelm von Szygarto (1894), the French Emile Desbeaux (1891), the Polish Jan Szczepanik (1897), the Austrian Bendict Schöffler (1898), the US engineer Alexander McLean Nicolson and the Ungarese Denes von Mihaly.

+Nipkow

 As a 23-year-old German university student, Paul Julius Gottlieb Nipkow proposed and patented the Nipkow disk in 1884 in Berlin.
 This was a spinning disk with a spiral pattern of holes in it, so each hole scanned a line of the image.

 Although he never built a working model of the system, variations of Nipkow's spinning-disk "image rasterizer" became exceedingly common.
-Constantin Perskyi had coined the word television in a paper read to the International Electricity Congress at the International World Fair in Paris on August 24, 1900.
-Perskyi's paper reviewed the existing electromechanical technologies, mentioning the work of Nipkow and others.
+In a paper presented at the International Electricity Congress at the World's Fair in Paris in August 1900, Constantin Perskyi reviewed the existing electromechanical technologies, mentioning the work of Nipkow and others, and coining the word "television".
 However, it was not until 1907 that developments in amplification tube technology, by Lee de Forest and Arthur Korn among others, made the design practical.

+Rignoux and Fournier

-The first demonstration of the instantaneous transmission of images was by Georges Rignoux and A. Fournier in Paris in 1909.
+The first demonstration of instantaneous transmission of images was by Georges Rignoux and A. Fournier in Paris in 1909.
 A matrix of 64 selenium cells, individually wired to a mechanical commutator, served as an electronic retina.
 In the receiver, a type of Kerr cell modulated the light and a series of variously angled mirrors attached to the edge of a rotating disc scanned the modulated beam onto the display screen.
 A separate circuit regulated synchronization.
 The 8×8 pixel resolution in this proof-of-concept demonstration was just sufficient to clearly transmit individual letters of the alphabet.
 An updated image was transmitted "several times" each second.

+Rosing

 In 1911, Boris Rosing and his student Vladimir Zworykin created a system that used a mechanical mirror-drum scanner to transmit, in Zworykin's words, "very crude images" over wires to the "Braun tube" (cathode-ray tube or "CRT") in the receiver.
 Moving images were not possible because, in the scanner, "the sensitivity was not enough and the selenium cell was very laggy".